bryanlabra/ArduCam-Snapshot/README.md

 Navigate down to **VNC**, press <kbd>Enter</kbd> to proceed, and press <kbd>Enter</kbd> to confirm **YES** to enable the server.

+While we are here, lets enable **SPI** as well.

-3. Bring up the VNC Viewer and type in the IP address of the RPi.
-This will allow you to control the PI without an extra monitor and mouse + keyboard.
+3. Bring up VNC Viewer and type in the IP address of the RPi.
+This will allow you to control the RPi without an extra monitor or mouse + keyboard.

 4. Remove HDMI cable and mouse + keyboard

 ### 1.5 Setup a static IP for the Raspberry Pi
 A static IP address should be established for the RPi

-### 1.6 LCD Module Setup

-### 1.7 Arducam Module 3 Camera setup
-- **For the Raspberry Pi Camera Module:**
-  1. Locate the CSI (Camera Serial Interface) slot.
-  2. Gently lift the plastic clip.
-  3. Insert the camera ribbon cable with the metal contacts facing away from the Ethernet port.
-  4. Press down the clip to secure the cable.